 Soak in seven hot spring pools, two cold plunge pools, geothermal showers, a reflexology walk, relaxation lounges and drones.
 Enjoy sweeping views of the Gippsland Lakes and a freshwater lagoon as you explore the trails around the 12-hectare site.

 It’s been opened in partnership with Peninsula Hot Springs so that you can expect the same level of comfort and service from the award-winning hot springs.

 Metung Hot Springs, 73 Storth Ryes Avenue, Metung, (03) 5141 2300, email@example.com

 6. Alba Thermal Springs & Spa, Mornington Peninsula

-Mark your calendar!
-In late 2022 Alba Thermal Springs & Spa is opening in an expansive 15-hectare space with luxury bathing experiences, spa treatments and wellness rituals.
+Alba Thermal Springs & Spa offers an expansive 15-hectare space with luxury bathing experiences, spa treatments and wellness rituals.

 Choose from indoor, open air and outdoor treatment rooms and bathing pools boasting a uniquely modern bathing experience.